HydraDragonAntivirus/HydraDragonAntivirus/README.md

 **Why does my antivirus detect this as malware?**
 - It's a false positive.
 It's a one-file compiled Pyinstaller file and contains the website, HIPS signatures without obfuscation.
 It's a fully open source product.

-**Why is it 5GB+?**
+**Why is it 6GB+?**
 - Because of website signatures, Ghidra, ClamAV and Java Development Kit.
 Website signatures are not very effective but they can detect old and new viruses.
 I can remove them if you want.
-Ghidra is for decompiling but takes too much space.
+Ghidra is for decompiling 6but takes too much space.
 Java Development Kit is for Ghidra.
-That's 1GB+, but TinyLlama and Pyinstaller (transformers, torch modules etc.) make a total of 5GB+.
+That's 1GB+, but Llama3.2-1B and Pyinstaller (transformers, torch modules etc.) make a total of GB+.
 Note that it's a completely local and very professional open source antivirus.

 **I get unexpected errors when using compiled YARA-X rules.**
 - I don't usually encounter this problem, please create an issue.